Formula vs. Breastfeeding: Making the Right Choice

 Advantages of Formula Feeding

 Though I decided to breastfeed, I had days where formula feeding was my saving grace.
 Why not?
-Formula feeding is often frowned upon, but in time, you'll realise there’s no wrong way to feed your baby.
+Formula feeding is often frowned upon, but you'll realise there’s no wrong way to feed your baby.
 Formula feeding has numerous benefits if you cannot or choose otherwise.

 Extra calories: Formula feeding is a great alternative to give additional nutrients and calories to a premature infant if you cannot produce enough breast milk.